Mugilan-Codes/dotfiles/README.md

 # Mugilan's Dotfiles

-Still need to be tested
+1. Still need to be tested
+1. No idea it will work

 ## Inspired from